Several Indian-origin persons charged in insider trading cases in US | Law-Order

 The SEC alleges that the two men, close friends from business school, made more than USD 275,000 from illegally trading ahead of four acquisition announcements in 2017 that Goel learned about through his employment.
 The complaint further alleges Niranjan purchased call options on the target companies and later wired Goel USD 85,000 for Goel’s share of the proceeds.

 ''But as today's actions show, we stand ready to leverage all of our expertise and tools to root out misconduct and to hold bad actors accountable no matter the industry or profession.
 That's what’s required to restore investor trust and confidence.''
-The SEC’s complaints charge all nine defendants with violating the antifraud provisions of the securities laws and seek permanent injunctive relief, disgorgement with prejudgment interest, and civil penalties.
-In all three cases, the SEC’s investigation is ongoing.
+The SEC’s complaints charge these defendants with violating the antifraud provisions of the securities laws and seek permanent injunctive relief, disgorgement with prejudgment interest, and civil penalties.
+In the two cases, the SEC’s investigation is ongoing.

 In the case involving Bhardwaj, the SEC’s complaint alleges that, through his work at Lumentum, Bhardwaj learned material nonpublic information about the company’s plans to first acquire Coherent and later acquire NeoPhotonics Corporation.